Hurvin Anderson: Early life and education

 Anderson has been interested in the arts since childhood.
 He was known for carrying a sketchbook everywhere, often drawing depictions of black protagonists and superheroes.
-Anderson realized he could pursue a career in art after attending an exhibition of black contemporary art with his brother.
-This exhibition was also when Anderson began his interest in photography, which plays a key role in his artwork.
+Anderson realised he could pursue a career in art after attending an exhibition of black contemporary art with his brother.
+It was through this exhibition that Anderson discovered his interest in photography, which plays a key role in his artwork.